I Love To Travel: Here’s Why!

 There was a hanging flower basket and plants along the wall.

-My new friend saw my mouth open; I was agape!
+My new friend saw … I was agape!

 This was so pretty, private, and restful.

-She said that Westerners always have that reaction when they see our house for the first time.
-Their house looked totally unremarkable from the street.
+She said that Westerners always have that reaction when they see our houses for the first time.
+They all looked unremarkable from the street.

 And So, Inside…

 The interior was gorgeous.
 It was very shabby-chic as only the Europeans do so well.
-They lived with hand-made comforters and carpets.
-Nothing was wasted.
+They lived with hand-made comforters and rag rugs; there were duvets and knitted scarves.

-The appliances were nice in the 50s style… some had wood-burning stoves.
+The appliances were efficient and in the 50s style… some had wood-burning stoves.

-I loved it and every home was of unique interest.
+I loved that every home was of unique interest; everything was so clean!

 They didn’t understand the Western inclination toward space that we don’t use.